Duke-GCB/DukeDSClient/README.md

 ```
 ddsclient -h
 ```
-See help screen for a paricular command:
+See help screen for a particular command:
 ```
-ddsclient upload -h
+ddsclient <command> -h
 ```

 All commands take the form: